Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/weight_paint/tools.rst

 To understand what the tool really does, let us take a look at a simple example.
 The selected vertex is connected to four adjacent vertices (marked with a gray circle in the image).
 All adjacent vertices are unselected.
-Now the tool calculates the average weight of all connected **and** unselected verts.
+Now the tool calculates the average weight of all connected **and** unselected vertices.
 In the example this is:

 :math:`(1 + 0 + 0 + 0) / 4 = 0.25`